 Law looks at the relationships, interactions and transactions between individuals, government and state at a local, regional, national and international level.
-With a broad focus and application, the law degree encompasses private and public law alongside wider socio legal perspectives.
-You will study key aspects of the law and develop a wide range of transferrable skills, relevant to your future career trajectory.
-Our links with the professions, the wide range of additional opportunities within the school and the development of a highly nuanced skill set helps to create highly sought after graduates.
+With a broad focus and application, the law degree encompasses private and public law alongside wider socio-legal perspectives.
+You will study key aspects of the law and develop a wide range of transferable skills, relevant to your future career trajectory.
+Our links with the professions, the wide range of additional opportunities within the school and the development of a highly nuanced skill set helps to create highly sought-after graduates.

 Law Degree highlights

 Law at QUB is ranked 9th in the UK in The Times and The Sunday Times University Guide 2017.

 - You will have the opportunity to take part in overseas exchanges with partner universities in Europe, North America and China.

 - There are opportunities to study or work abroad, supported by schemes such as Erasmus and Study USA.
 This can significantly enhance the employability of students and the global opportunities open to them.

 - All of the undergraduate Law degrees offered at Queen’s are recognised qualifying law degrees, which means that they are accredited by legal professional bodies in Northern Ireland, England and Wales and the Republic of Ireland.
 This means that the degree covers those subjects that are regarded as prerequisites for professional legal studies.